Robert Milligan McLane: American Civil War and return to Congress

-During the American Civil War, the Federal Government, under President Abraham Lincoln, forcibly forbade the state of Maryland from joining the Confederacy.
-McLane was a member of the delegation sent to Washington, D.C. to question the actions of the Federal Government.
-McLane personally believed that the Federal Government did not have the Constitutional right to force Maryland into submission, but determined, along with the rest of the delegation, that Maryland should not secede.
-During the rest of the War, McLane refocused his attention back towards his law practice, as he had been appointed counsel for the Western Pacific Railroad in the winter of 1863.
+During the American Civil War, the federal government, under President Abraham Lincoln, forcibly forbade the state of Maryland from joining the Confederacy.
+McLane was a member of the delegation sent to Washington, D.C. to question the actions of the federal government.
+McLane personally believed that it did not have the constitutional right to force Maryland into submission but was determined, along with the rest of the delegation, that Maryland should not secede.
+During the rest of the war, McLane refocused his attention back towards his law practice, as he had been appointed counsel for the Western Pacific Railroad in the winter of 1863.

-McLane would continue to devote his energies towards his law practice until well after the end of the Civil War, and did not re-enter politics until the Democratic National Convention in 1876.
+McLane would continue to devote his energies towards his law practice until well after the end of the Civil War and did not re-enter politics until the Democratic National Convention in 1876.
 He entered the Maryland State Senate in 1877, representing Baltimore City.
 He left the State Senate in 1879 to again run for election to Congress.
 He was successful, and served two terms from March 4, 1879, to March 3, 1883.
 During his first term in Congress, he was chairman of the Committee on Pacific Railroads.